The European market potential for Generation Y tourism

 Tips:

-- Meet the requirements of Generation Y travellers by being transparent and socially responsible.
+- Meet the requirements of millennial travellers by being transparent and socially responsible.

 - Build confidence in your travellers by communicating clearly about safety and security measures.

 - Be tech-savvy.
 Make sure you have a strong online presence, so guests can use their mobile devices on their travels.
 Improve your online presence by inviting professionals to write reviews for you, such as trusted bloggers, social media influencers, or reviewers from magazines, such as National Geographic, Business Insider (see Goodnoons tips), the Travel Channel and TripAdvisor (for contacts see the Muck Rack website).
+Encourage them to share on their social media in exchange for vouchers and other free services also a win-win option for hotels to look at.
 Learn about and monitor influencer statistics with the use of websites such as noxinfluencer.

 - Focus on specific target groups, such as solo travellers, extended families, groups of friends, group travel for singles or for people with similar interests, such as yoga, bootcamps, cooking, entrepreneurship, mountain bikers, birdwatchers, or scientific researchers.

-2. What makes Europe an interesting Generation Y market?
+2. What makes Europe an interesting market for millennials?

 |

-Hotel chains can provide you with inspiration as to how they try to attract Generation Y travellers.
+Hotel chains can provide you with inspiration as to how they try to attract Millennial travellers.
 Some chains have even developed specific brands for millennial travellers, such as: Radisson RED, Moxy by Marriott, Tommie by Hyatt, AC Hotels by Marriott, Hyatt Centric, and Hilton’s Canopy.

 Tips:

-- Provide sleeping accommodation in stylish, fun and smart designs, such as the ones on Airbnb or boutique hostels.
+- Provide sleeping accommodation in stylish, fun and smart designs (like the boutique hotels on Airbnb).
 Ensure good Wi-Fi connections and utilise smart technologies as much as possible.

 - Offer opportunities to mix business trips with leisure, or leisure travel with business (referred to as bleisure travel) enabled by platforms such as WeWork.